igem-fau/website/content/project/experiments.md

 **Ligation:**
 ---

-*Why did we choose this experiment?*
+*Why did we choose this method?*

 With the help of the T4 Ligase, it is possible to connect DNA fragments which were previous digested by restriction digestion.
+Thus, blunt-end cloning was performed with this method.

 **Procedure:**